Rashad Shawa Cultural Center

-The Rashad Shawa Cultural Center is a cultural center that was built in 1985, in Rimal, Gaza, State of Palestine.
+The Rashad Shawa Cultural Center was a cultural center built in 1985, in Rimal, Gaza, Palestine.
 The place was named after its founder Rashad al-Shawa, the city's Palestinian mayor who served in office for 11 years.
-The building was completed 1988.
+The building was completed 1988, opened during the First Intifada, and destroyed in 2023 during the Gaza War.

 Description and function

-The building is two-story tall, with triangular roof.
-The center have a meeting place, where people meet for celebrations, a library, and a stage where exhibition is distributed.
+The building was two-story tall, with triangular roof.
+The center had a meeting place, where people meet for celebrations, the Tamari Sabbagh Library, and a stage for films and performances.